learsiOtni/macro-tracker-web-app/README.md

 * Pop-up form to add/change the current macros goal.
 * Meal plan of the day section to view today's list of food with quantity.

-A lot more features to be implemented.
+A lot more features are to be implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>